Rajiv Gauba: Education

-Gauba has a graduate degree and is a gold medalist in physics (BSc) from Patna University.
+Gauba has a graduate degree and is a gold medalist in physics (BSc) from Patna Science College, Patna University.

 Career

-In a career spanning over four decades, Rajiv Gauba has worked in several important positions in the Government of India, the Government of Bihar and the Jharkhand.
+In a career spanning over four decades, Rajiv Gauba has worked in several important positions in the Government of India, the Government of Bihar and the Government of Jharkhand.
 Prior to his appointment as Cabinet Secretary, i.e., the head of civil services in India, he served with distinction as the Union Home Secretary, Union Urban Development Secretary, and the Chief Secretary of Jharkhand.

-Gauba, showed a rare flair for sensitivity and effectiveness even in his first assignment as SDM when as a young officer he handled the Anti-Sikh riots in October/November 1984 with total firmness, preventing any violent accident in the area under his charge.
+Gauba, as a young officer and a loyal civil servant handled the Anti-Sikh riots in October/November 1984.
 He worked as Deputy Development Commissioner in the predominantly tribal Dumka district.
-Gauba’s tenure of nearly six years as district magistrate and collector first in Nalanda, then Muzaffarpur and in Gaya were marked by his thrust on socio economic development and welfare.
+Gauba had a tenure of nearly six years as district magistrate and collector first in Nalanda, then Muzaffarpur and in Gaya.
 His handling of elections won him notable praise in the difficult elections held in Muzaffarpur in 1994 & 1995 and Gaya in 1996.

 In 1996, Gauba moved on deputation to the Government of India, first being posted as Director in Ministry of Environment, Forest and Climate Change.
 Gauba was later appointed the Private Secretary (Chief of Staff) to the then Raksha Mantri (Union Defense Minister) Mr. George Fernandes.
 In this role he helped run the very strategic office at a time when India acquired nuclear capability and won the Kargil war.

 For his keen grasp of international economics & policy issues, Gauba was selected for the prestigious post of Sr. Adviser to ED, India, IMF based in Washington.
 The period 2002-03 was a crucial one for relations between India and the IMF.
 India agreed to participate in the Financial Transaction Plan of the IMF in late 2002 i.e., it became a creditor to the IMF and has continued to remain a creditor since then.
 Selection of India by IMF as member of the FTP, for the first time in 2002, sent strong signals regarding the country’s strength and resilience of its external sector to the international community.
 Gauba returned to the Union Government in 2009 as Joint Secretary in the Ministry of Environment, Forest and Climate Change where he set up the National Mission on Clean Ganga.

 As Additional Secretary in Ministry of Electronics and Information Technology, Gauba oversaw the implementation of the National E-Governance Plan.
 Later as Additional Secretary in Ministry of Home Affairs (MHA), Gauba was the architect of National Action Plan to combat Left Wing Extremism which has helped to significantly contain this major internal security challenge.